ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 # Persistent HTTP Connections

 Previous versions of this document use persistent HTTP connections to detect the liveness of clients.
-This design is replaced with the heartbeat mechanism because it does not conform well with the best current practice of HTTP.
+This design, however, does not conform well with the best current practice of HTTP.
 For example, if an ALTO client is accessing a TIPS view over an HTTP proxy, the connection is not established directly between the ALTO client and the ALTO server, but between the ALTO client and the proxy and between the proxy and the ALTO server.
 Thus, using persistent connections may not correctly detect the right liveness state.

 # Acknowledgments
 {:numbered="false"}